robinrodricks/FluentListView/README.md

-How do I put something animated onto my FluentListView?[¶](#how-do-i-put-something-animated-onto-my-objectlistview "Permalink to this headline")
+How do I put something animated onto my FluentListView?
 -----------------------------------------------------------------------------------------------------------------------------------------------------

 To Do

-How can I save and restore the state of the FluentListView?[¶](#how-can-i-save-and-restore-the-state-of-the-objectlistview "Permalink to this headline")
+How can I save and restore the state of the FluentListView?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

 > _In my app, I want to remember the ordering and size of the columns in the list so they can be restored when the user reruns the app.
 Is there a way to do that?_